ifelseboys/clutch/README.md

 go ahead and create you own Rules!

-> if you are a developer, and you have some experience with java, OOP and design patterns, please help us have a better Newton!
+> if you are a developer, and you have some experience with java, OOP and design patterns, please help us have a better Clutch!
 It was made with care specifically to be **easy to expand**.

 As long as you write *safe and tested code*, you more than welcomed